AditiSaggar/School-Management-System/README.md

  After that file is created of name package.json.
 In this file you can see the main file of your project.

-To install the package npm install <package name>
+To install the package npm install <packagename>
 Package Installed :
     "bcrypt": "^5.1.1",
     "dotenv": "^16.3.1",